-To the right of the WAN WiFi Client label is an icon with hover text indicating the status of the WAN WiFi connection. indicates no wifi connection to the local access point. indicates a wifi connection but no Internet connection.
+To the right of the WAN WiFi Client label is an icon with hover text indicating the status of the WAN WiFi connection.
+(12) indicates no wifi connection to the local access point.
+(12) indicates a wifi connection but no Internet connection.
+(12) indicates both a wifi connection to the local access point and a connection to the Internet.